Shiffrin skis to 48th-career World Cup slalom win in Levi

 Support Local Journalism

-Racing on compact snow under cloudy skies, with the temperature around -8 degrees Celsius at the start, Germany’s Lena Duerr (54.48) sat the standard in the first run, with Swenn-Larsson (54.93) in second.
-Shiffrin and Vlhova — who has won the last four Levi slalom events — were neck and neck in third and fourth, respectively, with the American (55.03) holding a two-hundredths of a second advantage over the 27-year-old from Slovakia (55.05).
+Racing on compact snow under cloudy skies, with the temperature around -8 degrees Celsius at the start, Germany’s Lena Duerr (54.48) set the standard in the first run, with Swenn-Larsson (54.93) in second.
+Shiffrin and Vlhova were neck and neck in third and fourth, respectively, with the American (55.03) holding a two-hundredths of a second advantage over the 27-year-old from Slovakia (55.05).

-In the final, Katharina Liensberger, the slalom crystal globe winner in 2020-2021, moved up from 16th into the top five thanks to a 56.89 in her second, a time that ended up being the field’s fourth-fastest second run.
+In the final run, Katharina Liensberger, the slalom crystal globe winner in 2020-2021, moved up from 16th into the top five thanks to a 56.89 in her second, a time that ended up being the field’s fourth-fastest second run.

-Swiss 29-year-old Wendy Holdener, who came into the race having recorded 29 World Cup podium finishes in the women’s slalom without a win (14 times 2nd and 15 times 3rd) — the most ever by an Alpine skier in a single discipline, rocketed into first with five athletes remaining.
+Switzerland’s Wendy Holdener, who came into the race having recorded 29 World Cup podium finishes in the women’s slalom without a win (14 times second and 15 times third) — the most ever by an Alpine skier in a single discipline, rocketed into first with five athletes remaining.

 Vlhova, racing fourth-to-last, blasted the Levi Black’s 180-meter drop slope, blazing to the finish in 56.40 to go into first.
 Next up was Shiffrin.